deadlock-delegate/ark-newrelic/README.md

 ### Configuration

-You must set the following environment variables in the .env file for New Relic to work:
+You must add the following environment variables to `~/.ark/.env` file for New Relic to work:

 ```bash
 NEW_RELIC_LICENSE_KEY=yourlicensekeygoeshere